lhoursquentin/sed-bin/README.md

 - Debugging a sed script is hard, one possible way is to run `sed` in gdb, but this assumes some familiarity with the implementation.
-Here the generated C code is rather close to the original sed script, which should allow gdb to be much easier to use (`make -B CFLAGS=-g` for symbols).
+Here the generated C code is rather close to the original sed script, which should allow gdb to be easier to use (`make -B CFLAGS=-g` for symbols).
-- One might find this useful for obfuscation or maybe to limit the scope of sed?
+- Might be useful for obfuscation or maybe to limit the scope of sed?
+Resulting binaries are usually smaller than a full `sed` binary as well.
 - Better speed?
-Since the generated code is specific to a script, one might expect it to be much faster than using `sed`, since we can skip parsing, walking the AST etc. I didn't do any serious measurements yet, but so far it seems slightly faster than GNU sed, and much faster than busybox sed.
+Since the generated code is specific to a script, one might expect it to be much faster than using `sed`, since we can skip parsing, walking the AST etc. I didn't do any serious measurements yet, but so far it seems slightly faster than GNU sed (around 20% faster to translate the translator for instance).

 # Translating the translator